joel99/vocal-mimicry/index.md

-# One-Shot Vocal Imitation
+# Data-Efficient
-CS7643 Final Project by Alex Le, Anish Moorthy, Arda Pekis, Joel Ye
+CS4803/7643 Final Project by Alex Le, Anish Moorthy, Arda Pekis, Joel Ye

 ## Introduction
 For our project, we attempted to perform style transfer on voices: given an audio clip from speaker A, we attempt to produce another audio clip with the same content (volume modulation, timing, etc), but which sounds like it was spoken by speaker B.

 Voice cloning has been a topic of interest for many years now, but up until recently many models have required an abundance of source / target training data for a single sample [1] (on the order of 5-10 hours of training data).
 In recent years, much progress has been made: to our knowledge, the current SOTA model is [3] which can indeed produce good results with little data.
 However even this model uses text as an intermediate representation, an embedding which ignores many important aspects of spoken communication such as intonation and timing.

 To surpass these limitations, we aimed to perform data-efficient style transfer without the use of test as an intermediate representation.
-Such technology would have many real-world applications, especially in the modern entertainment industry where it could be used to preserve iconic voices for use in future media.
-This technology could also theoretically be used to adapt an actors voice to fit the role of the film, meaning that actors may no longer need months of training to build or remove an accent.
+Such technology would have many real-world applications, especially in the modern entertainment industry where it could be used to preserve iconic voices for use in future media or to adapt an actors voice to fit the role of the film, removing the need for actors to spend months of training to building or losing accents.
 This technology could also be useful in the human interactive field for personalizing a user’s Siri, Google Assistant, Alexa or Cortana.
 Having a similar accent could improve the performance and usefulness of these applications.

 ## Approach
-We used Pytorch as our framework.
 For our data-embedding, we preprocess into log-mel spectrograms, a 2d-representation of audio with time on one axis and frequency on the other.
 We chose this embedding for two key reasons.
 First, log-mel spectrograms are a standard embedding for working with audio data, and so there exist sophisticated tools for converting them back to audio: we use Nvidia’s open-source WaveGlow [2] network for this exact purpose.
 We verified that the existing implementation provided produces convincing reconstructions of our mel embeddings of audio clips.
 Second, they allow us to use (and indeed, are a natural target for) Convolutional Neural Networks throughout our architecture.
+All of our code is implemented in the Pytorch framework.

 ![Mel](assets/figures/mel-example.png)

 We chose a generative model architecture, illustrated below, designed to counter anticipated problems.
 The Transformer Network (corresponding to the generator) attempts to, given a source audio file and target style vector, output another audio file which has low distance from the target style vector.
 Content similarity is enforced via the residual connection across the transformer network, which biases the transformer towards producing something similar to the input mel: the source of the content information which we wish to preserve.
 To prevent the model from simply producing noise which is overfit to the style embedder, we include two discriminators: one for determining whether the output sounds like a voice, and another for determining whether it is an original or transformed voice.

 ![Arch](assets/figures/model-arch.png)